Cyclotron and processing facility

 The radiopharmaceutical sciences (RPS) team is responsible for manufacturing medical isotopes and radiopharmaceuticals through the use of a cyclotron (particle accelerator).

-Eastern Health holds a Class II license for the operation of the cyclotron, issued by the Canadian Nuclear Safety Commission (CNSC).
+NL Health Services holds a Class II license for the operation of the cyclotron, issued by the Canadian Nuclear Safety Commission (CNSC).

 Cyclotron commissioning

-Eastern Health follows the safety guidelines issued by the Canadian Nuclear Safety Commission to ensure that all individuals are kept safe during all facility operations.
+NL Health Services follows the safety guidelines issued by the Canadian Nuclear Safety Commission to ensure that all individuals are kept safe during all facility operations.
 The two principal federal regulatory agencies involved are the Canadian Nuclear Safety Commission (CSNC) and Health Canada.

 In August 2020, Eastern Health completed commissioning of the cyclotron particle accelerator and its first medical radiopharmaceutical, FDG.
 This milestone marked the beginning of the facility’s ability to produce radiopharmaceuticals for use in medicine and research.